zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-08-16-FFPE-Protocol.md

         2. 70% ethanol: 35 mL 100% ethanol, 15 mL water
         3. 80% ethanol: 40 mL 100% ethanol, 10 mL water
         4. 95% ethanol: 47.5 mL 100% ethanol, 2.5 mL water
-    2. Transfer tissue using spatulas or histology cassettes (label with pencil/alcohol-resistant ink).
+    2. Transfer tissue using spatulas or histology cassettes (label with pencil/alcohol-resistant ink) through the following solutions:
     3.  **50% ethanol**, 1 hour at 4ºC
     1.  **70% ethanol**, 1 hour at 4ºC
         1. Can put into sealed containers (5mL tubes) at 4 ºC to pause here overnight
     2.  **80% ethanol**, 1 hour at 4ºC
     3.  **95% ethanol**, 30 minutes at 4ºC
-    4. Move to **fresh 95% ethanol**, 30 minutes at 4ºC
+    4.  **fresh 95% ethanol**, 30 minutes at 4ºC
-    5. Move to **100% ethanol**, 30 minutes at 4ºC
+    5.  **100% ethanol**, 30 minutes at 4ºC
         1. Repeat twice for 1.5 hour total in 100% ethanol
 9.  **Clearing**
     1. Notes:
         1. Perform all steps in fume hood.
         2.  *Xylenes degrade plastic* -- only store in glass containers (**Also for xylene waste**)
-    2. Incubate in xylene for 20 minutes, **with gentle agitation**
+    2. Incubate in **covered container** in xylene for 20 minutes, **with gentle agitation**
         1. Replace xylenes twice for 1 hour total
+           1. other protocols: 1 hour, then 2 30 mins
-        2. Perform incubation in glass coplin jar or glass petri dish
+        2. Perform incubation in glass coplin jar, beaker, or glass petri dish
 10. **Infiltration with paraffin**
     1. Melt paraplast wax to 50-54 ºC (or melting point of specific paraffin bought) and allow to cool
     2. Incubate tissue in melted wax (glass petri dishes or beaker)
         1.  **30 minutes x 3** incubations with fresh paraffin (90 mins total)
     3. Keep temperature constant so wax stays liquid without degrading tissue
+11. **Embedding in paraffin** (based almost entirely on the Squid Book, 2023 MBL Symbiosis Course, written by Derrick Kamp from Spencer Nyholm lab:)
+    1. Oven and material set up:
+        1. Line bottom of oven with aluminum foil to catch any drips of wax
+        2. Place forceps, molds, and all tools used during embedding on an aluminim foil-lined tray in oven so they do not harden wax upon contact
+        3. Fill four autoclaved 250 mL beakers with paraffin wax and place on tray
+            1. (Paraffin I, II, III, and IV)
+        4. Fill one autoclaved 250 mL beaker with *50:50 xylene and paraffin wax*
+            1.  *might skip this step - don't like xylene not in hood*
+        5.  **Turn on oven (to  54 ºC) well ahead of time** (at start of dehydration) to allow wax to melt
+        6. Put a foil-covered metal plate (or something?) at -20 ºC to be a solidifying plate
+        7. If tissue is not already in a cassette, label a tissue casettes for each sample
+    2. Pour some of paraffin IV into embedding mold in the oven
+    3. *Submerge tissue in 50:50 for 1 hr*
+    4. Submerge tissue in paraffin I for 1.5 hr
+    5. Submerge tissue in paraffin II for 1 hr
-11. Embedding in paraffin
+    6. Submerge tissue in paraffin III for 1 hr
-    1.  step 1
-    2.  step 2
+    7. Using pre-heated forceps, move sample to paraffin mold.
+Orient tissue to desired position
+       1. This step is time sensitive, as wax will start to cool and get sticky quickly
+    8. Remove lid from tissue cassette, place cassette open side up on top of tissue for labelling
+    9. Fill mold with paraffin IV
+    10. Place tissue mold on solidifying plate on ice amd then move to 4 ºC when fully hardened
+    11. Solid blocks should be stored at 4ºC and shipped to facility for processing ASAP to maintain RNA integrity

 Protocol resourses/references:

 1. http://bridgeslab.sph.umich.edu/protocols/index.php/Paraffin_Embedding_of_Tissue_Samples
 2. https://www.leicabiosystems.com/us/knowledge-pathway/an-introduction-to-specimen-processing/